Metatarsal fracture (acute) - aftercare

-Make an ice pack by putting ice in a zip lock plastic bag and wrapping a cloth around it.
+Make an ice pack by putting ice in a plastic bag and wrapping a cloth around it.

-- Do no put the bag of ice directly on your skin.
-It could damage your skin.
+- DO NOT put the bag of ice directly on your skin.
+Cold from the ice could damage your skin.

-- Ice your foot for about 20 minutes every hour while awake for the first 48 hrs, then 2 - 3 times a day.
+- Ice your foot for about 20 minutes every hour while awake for the first 48 hrs, then 2 to 3 times a day.